 Hi Swift Evolution!

-The third review of SE-0300 — Continuations for interfacing async tasks with synchronous code begins now and runs through March 9, 2021.
+The second review of SE-0300 — Continuations for interfacing async tasks with synchronous code begins now and runs through February 11, 2021.

-Following the second review of this proposal, the core team feels that the proposal is close to acceptance, and is an important feature as part of Swift's concurrency roadmap.
-However, a small number of amendments have been made based on feedback during the second review.
+Following the first review of this proposal, the core team feels that this is a good addition to the language, and is an important feature as part of Swift's concurrency roadmap.
+However, a number of clarifications to the proposal resulted from the first review, and so a second review of this clarified proposal is being conducted.

 Reviews are an important part of the Swift evolution process.
 All review feedback should be either on this forum thread or, if you would like to keep your feedback private, directly to the review manager (via email or direct message in the Swift forums).